kaushalmodi/ox-hugo/example-site/content/posts/code-fenced-src-blocks.md

     ```

     The `.el` files will go to `$(prefix)/emacs/site-lisp/org` by
                  default.
-If you&rsquo;d like to change that, you can tweak the
+If you'd like to change that, you can tweak the
                  `lispdir` variable.
 -   **`infodir`:** Org Info installation directory.
 I like to keep the
     Info file for development version of Org in a separate